bluenote-1577/myloasm-kmc/README.md

 # myloasm-kmc

 The on-disk k-mer counter for [myloasm](https://github.com/bluenote-1577/myloasm).
-Myloasm v0.7.0 (release date TODO) will allow for disk-based k-mer counting, alleviating a bottleneck for complex metagenomes.
+Myloasm v0.7.0 (release date TODO) will allow for disk-based k-mer counting, alleviating a RAM bottleneck for complex metagenomes.

 It is a small Rust wrapper around a fork of [KMC](https://github.com/refresh-bio/KMC) that adds additional functionality that myloasm needs (details in [`kmc/README.md`](kmc/README.md)).
 This was vibe coded with Claude Fable 5.1; user beware.

-`myloasm --kmc` runs this as a subprocess so that huge read sets can be counted with a fixed RAM budget instead of in memory.

 This is a separate program because KMC is GPL-3 (myloasm is MIT/Apache) and needs a C++14 toolchain that myloasm itself does not.